Camilafabiani87/CD-CI-Project/README.md

   - Click the "New" button to create a new repository.
   - Follow the instructions on GitHub to set up the repository, giving it a name and description if necessary.

+   # agile-azure-project
+  This is the repo for the Agile Development with Azure. https://github.com/Camilafabiani87/Azure-Agile-Project/tree/main

   ![New project in GitHub](https://github.com/Camilafabiani87/CD-CI-Project/blob/main/img/image-4.png)